Your registration has to be correct.

 The League of Women Voters advocates for voters’ rights to:

 - Vote – for U.S. citizens, 18 or older

-- Have easy access to voter registration
+- Easy access to voter registration

-- Have accurate vote counts
+- Accurate vote counts